canjs/can-event/batch/batch.md

 @signature `Object`

 The `can-event/batch/batch` module adds task batching abilities to the [can-event] module.
+It:

-// Provides a `queue` method to add batched work.
+ - Provides a [can-event/batch/batch.queue] method to add batched work.
-// Overwrites `event.dispatch` to use the task queue when dispatching events.
+ - Provides [can-event/batch/batch.dispatch] and overwrites [can-event.dispatch can-event.dispatch] to use the task queue when dispatching events.
-// Provides a `start` and `stop` method used to a queue.
+ - Provides a [can-event/batch/batch.start] and [can-event/batch/batch.stop] method that can create a new task queue.
-// Provides `collecting` which returns the queue collecting tasks.
+ - Provides [can-event/batch/batch.collecting] which returns the queue collecting tasks.
-// Provides `dispatching` which returns the queue dispatching tasks.
+ - Provides [can-event/batch/batch.dispatching] which returns the queue dispatching tasks.
-// Dispatches `batchEnd` when a queue's tasks have been completed.
+ - Dispatches `batchEnd` when a queue's tasks have been completed.

- exports the [can-event/batch/batch.start], [can-event/batch/batch.stop]
-and [can-event/batch/batch.dis] methods.

 @body

 ## Use

-To batch events, call  [can-event/batch/batch.start], then make changes that [can-event/batch/batch.trigger] batched events, then call [can-event/batch/batch.stop].
+To batch events, call  [can-event/batch/batch.start], then make changes that [can-event/batch/batch.dispatch] batched events, then call [can-event/batch/batch.stop].

 For example, a map might have a `first` and `last` property: